ydylwj23/Leetcode-study-note/Tree/Tree_Algorithm.md

 ```
 Common algorithm for tree problems:

-1. traversal: use proper traverse order to traverse the tree, usually need to maintain a global status or pass status using parameters;
+1. traversal: use proper traverse order to traverse the tree, usually need to maintain global status or pass status using parameters;

 2. divide and conquer: each subtree will return something for the parent level to do judgement.